nixworks/public/news/2017/09/10/russian-airstrikes-on-several-ferries-attempting-to-cross-the-euphrates-near-deir-ez-zor-kill-at-least-34-civilians-including-9-children-a.md

 ### [2017-09-10](/news/2017/09/10/index.md)

-# Russian airstrikes on several ferries attempting to cross the Euphrates near Deir ez-Zor, kill at least 34 civilians including 9 children, according to the Syrian Observatory for Human Rights.
+# Russian airstrikes on several ferries attempting to cross the Euphrates near Deir ez-Zor kill at least 34 civilians, including 9 children, according to the Syrian Observatory for Human Rights.